ohbm/hackathon2020/.github/ISSUE_TEMPLATE/hackathon-project-template.md

 ## Project submission checklist
 *Once the issue is submitted, please check items in this list as you add under 'Additional project info'*

--   [ ] Link to your project: could be a code repository, a shared document, etc. See [here]() {REQUIRED}
+-   [ ] Link to your project: could be a code repository, a shared document, etc. See [here](https://github.com/ohbm/hackathon2020/blob/project_tpl/.github/ISSUE_TEMPLATE/handbooks/projects.md#link-to-project) {REQUIRED}
 -   [ ] Goals for the OHBM Brainhack: describe what you want to achieve during this brainhack.
-See [here]().
+See [here](https://github.com/ohbm/hackathon2020/blob/project_tpl/.github/ISSUE_TEMPLATE/handbooks/projects.md#goals).
--   [ ] Flesh out at least 2 "good first issues": those are tasks that do not require any prior knowledge about your project, could be defined as issues in a GitHub repository, or in a shared document {REQUIRED}
+-   [ ] Flesh out at least 2 "good first issues": those are tasks that do not require any prior knowledge about your project, could be defined as issues in a GitHub repository, or in a shared document, cf [here](https://github.com/ohbm/hackathon2020/blob/project_tpl/.github/ISSUE_TEMPLATE/handbooks/projects.md#onboarding-2-good-first-issues).
 -   [ ] Skills: list skills that would be particularly suitable for your project.
-We ask you to include at least one non-coding skill.
+We ask you to include at least one non-coding skill, cf. [here](https://github.com/ohbm/hackathon2020/blob/project_tpl/.github/ISSUE_TEMPLATE/handbooks/projects.md#onboarding-skills).
 -   [ ] Chat channel: A link to a chat channel that will be used during the OHBM Brainhack.
 This can be an existing channel or a new one.
 We recommend using the [Brainhack space on mattermost](https://mattermost.brainhack.org/).
 -   [ ] Video channel: A link to a video channel that will be used during the OHBM Brainhack.
 This can be an existing channel or a new one.
 For instance a [jitsi meet](https://meet.jit.si/) room.